Warnings: off-screen rape and murder, denial of pregnancy, off-screen child birth.

-“Sect leader Jin,” Wei Wuxian said into the miasmic silence, as his puppets poisoned the air and as Jin Zixun choked and whimpered beneath his foot.
+“Sect leader Jin,” Wei Wuxian had said into the miasmic silence, as his puppets poisoned the air and as Jin Zixun choked and whimpered beneath his foot.
 “Why should I not dare to lay a hand on this man after what he did?
 Is loyalty only reserved for blood?
 Should I not avenge my own kind?

 “Are all of you here above blame, then, for every person you presumed to call yours?”

-Jin Zixun grabbed at his leg and ankle and begged for his life, promising to tell Wei Wuxian what he wanted to know.
+Jin Zixun had grabbed at his leg and ankle and begged for his life, promising to tell Wei Wuxian what he wanted to know.

-There would the recollections fall apart and start veering into fantasy, as many would say that Wei Wuxian then called upon monsters and divine beasts, or that he had killed Jin Zixun in front of so many eyes, and Jin Guangshan, and Jin Zixuan, and then went on to rampage and pillage the Tower.
+There would the recollections fall apart and start veering into fantasy, as many would say that Wei Wuxian called upon monsters and divine beasts, or that he had killed Jin Zixun in front of so many eyes, and Jin Guangshan, and Jin Zixuan, and then went on to rampage and pillage the Tower.